TSAssistant: A Human-in-the-Loop Agentic Framework for Automated Target Safety Assessment: Background

-\paragraph{Multi-Agent Decomposition and Memory.} A key limitation of single-agent architectures is that a single context window must simultaneously manage task planning, domain knowledge, tool interactions, and output formatting.
-This creates challenges in capacity and makes it difficult to maintain independently~\citep{yao2022react,shinn2023reflexion,yao2023tree}.
-Multi-agent systems address the single-agent capacity limitation by decomposing complex tasks across subagents, which enables modular task distribution, specialization, and cross-validation~\citep{wu2023autogen, hong2024metagpt}.
-In a more structured system, agents are assigned roles with associated operating procedures grounded in a narrow domain, and inter-agent communication follows pre-defined schemas.
-This separation of role specification from execution protocol is a design principle \tool inherits and extends to the instruction level through its three-layer architecture (\cref{sec:method:instructions}).
+\textbf{Multi-Agent Decomposition and Memory.} A single agent's context window must simultaneously manage task planning, domain knowledge, tool interactions, and output formatting, which creates capacity bottlenecks and makes individual concerns difficult to maintain independently~\citep{yao2022react, shinn2023reflexion, yao2023tree}.
+Multi-agent systems mitigate this by decomposing complex tasks across subagents, enabling modular distribution and specialization~\citep{wu2023autogen, hong2024metagpt}.
+In more structured systems, the concerns governing each agent (its role, coordination protocol, and domain knowledge) are factored into separate components rather than fused into a single specification. \tool inherits this separation of concerns and extends it to the instruction level through its three-layer architecture (\cref{sec:method:instructions}).

 A complementary challenge is maintaining coherence across agents without exceeding context limits.
-Generative Agents~\citep{park2023generative} address this through a persistent external memory stream from which relevant observations are retrieved for injection into the current agent context, decoupling memory persistence from the LLM's ephemeral context window. \tool instantiates this principle through its tool memory and agent memory adapted to a structured pipeline (\cref{sec:method:pipeline}).
+Generative Agents~\citep{park2023generative} address this through a persistent external memory stream from which relevant observations are retrieved for injection into the current agent context, decoupling memory persistence from the LLM's ephemeral context window. \tool instantiates this principle through its tool memory and agent memory adapted to a structured workflow (\cref{sec:method:enforcement}).